Floorp-Projects/Floorp/taskcluster/docs/caches.rst

 Other
 =====

-``tooltool-cache``
+``level-{{level}}-tooltool-cache
     Tooltool invocations should use this cache.
-Tooltool will store files here indexed by their hash, and will verify hashes before copying files from this directory, so there is no concern with sharing the cache between jobs of different levels.
+Tooltool will store files here indexed by their hash.

+``tooltool-cache`` (deprecated)
+    Legacy location for tooltool files.
+Use the per-level one instead.